For our love was something fine

 - The first killer in Kara no Shoujo is collecting body parts and putting them together to make a new body for his sister and is absolutely convinced that she's not dead.
 He also has sex with the composite corpse when it's fully assembled.

-- Girl Genius features a rather complicated variant of this, involving an a puppet, a life-support tank, and a gynoid, in one story arc.
+- Girl Genius features a rather complicated variant of this, involving a puppet, a life-support tank, and a gynoid, in one story arc.

 - Homestuck: Jade's Grandpa.
 He was much easier to deal with when he was alive.